nmichalov/Hadoop-Indexer/README.markdown

 *CrawlDirector.py* manages the list of visited URLs and the target URLs for each crawl batch.
 It gathers target URLs from a text file called URLlist, and saves visited URLs in a serialized list.

-*SaveData.py* just specifies how to save the links and content streamed back from the crawler.
+*DataReduce.py* Specifies how to save the links and content streamed back from the crawler(s).

 *ProcContent.py* uses, a python package for document modeling, to generate a topic model of the webpage content retrieved by the crawler.